xpinux/Project-SABER/02.Detection/ Nmap Scripting Engine - RustScan Activity Detected/readme.md

 This detection aligns with the following MITRE ATT&CK techniques:

 - T1046 – Network Service Discovery
-Nmap and RustScan are commonly used to enumerate open ports and services on target systems.
 - T1018 – Remote System Discovery
-Scanning activity is often a precursor to identifying reachable hosts and potential lateral movement paths.

 ## Recommendations / Tuning

 This detection is intentionally broad and may generate noise in environments with legitimate scanning activity.